 If I write only on inspiration according to the process that feels most natural to me, I overlook elements that can grow my style and result in new songs.
 I write, in fact, the same song over and over again.
 In fact I’ve even written an article about that to remind myself to stop doing it!
 The alternative is to think consciously about doing something different.
 For me, I have to put effort into writing a melody that is more driven by its rhythms than its pitches.
 I have to get inspiration from the grooves of other songs and productions, (and yes, by “get inspiration” you could probably also say “steal”) to write songs that are groove-oriented.
 I have to use the melodic, harmonic, rhythmic, and lyrical tools that seem comfortable and familiar to other songwriters when I want to do something experimental with my own writing.

-Over the course of four articles, published every Monday this month, I’m going to suggest 20 activities to help push outside the writing process that may be familiar to you.
+Over the course of four weeks, 20 days total, I’m going to suggest 20 activities to help push outside the writing process that may be familiar to you.
 Some of these activities will be things you already do.
 Some will not.
 The power of a new approach is that though unfamiliar or even uncomfortable at first, it results in new musical and lyrical possibilities.
-In the words of Thomas Jefferson, “If you want something you’ve never had, you must be willing to do something you’ve never done.”

 Day 1: Write a Verse and Chorus over a ‘New’ Chord Progression